Have the freshest free hiking tips sent to you each month!

 But you also have to pay attention to the season in which you are hiking.

-Not all tents can stand up to what Mother Nature can dish out.
+Not all tents can stand up to what Mother Nature can dish out, no matter what the sales person may tell you.

 Boy, did I learn this the hard way.